This Is Why and How to Become a Successful SEO Content Writer

 Discontinue Writing for Words

 Most of the SEO content writers work per word.
 So, what they earn is based on how many words they deliver by the end of the day, week, or month.
-So, this simple fact makes many writers somewhat greedy, trying to write longer articles so as to make more money—totally understandable.
+So, this simple fact makes many writers somewhat greedy, trying to write longer articles to make more money—understandable.

 Stop where the answer is delivered.
 More words may mean more money to you.
 But when your client observes the analytics only to see that your contents are not getting any hits, your career is dead.